-Something that I found interesting is the water fall display for the PPM encoded stations:
+Something that I found interesting is the waterfall display for the PPM-encoded stations:

-Not only can you see the water marking on the main channel, you can also see the HD Radio carriers +/- 200 KHz from the carrier frequency.
+Not only can you see the watermarking on the main channel, you can also see the HD Radio carriers +/- 200 KHz from the carrier frequency.
 That is pretty much twice the bandwidth allotment for an FM station.

 Those two stations are simulcasting.
 WPDA is not using Nielson PPM nor HD Radio technology.
 There is all sorts of interesting information that can be gleaned from one of these units.

 Aiming a satellite dish at AMC-8 can be a bit challenging.
-That part of the sky is pretty crowed, as it turns out.
+That part of the sky is pretty crowded, as it turns out.
 Dish pointer is a good general reference (www.dishpointer.com) and the Dish Align app for iOS works well.
 But for peaking a dish, the RTL 2832 dongle makes it easy to find the correct satellite and optimize the transponder polarization.
 Each satellite has Horizontal and Vertical beacons.
-These vary slightly in frequency, thus, but tuning to the correct beacon frequency, you can be assured that you are on the right satellite.
+These vary slightly in frequency, thus, but by tuning to the correct beacon frequency, you can be assured that you are on the right satellite.
 All of the radio network programming on AMC-8 is on vertically polarized transponders, therefore, the vertical beacons are of interest.
 Here are the vertical beacons for satellites in that part of the sky:

 |C band Vertical beacon (MHz)

-|L band (LNB) Vertcial beacon (MHz)
+|L band (LNB) Vertical beacon (MHz)

-For those in the continental United States, there is not much else past 139W, so AMC-8 will be the western most satellite your dish can see.
+For those in the continental United States, there is not much else past 139W, so AMC-8 will be the westernmost satellite your dish can see.
 Of course, this can be used in other parts of the world as well, with the correct information.
 Bringing a laptop or Windows tablet to the satellite dish might be easier than trying to drag a XDS satellite receiver out.

-In order to use the RTL-2832U, simply split the output of a powered LNB, install a 20-30 dB pad in between the splitter and the dongle.
+In order to use the RTL-2832U, simply split the output of a powered LNB, and install a 20-30 dB pad in between the splitter and the dongle.
 Using the vertical beacon on 949.25 MHz, adjust for maximum signal.